hallis21/ArmorSetEffects/target/classes/README.txt

 # See example 1 and 2 ^^
 # If you have sets that have interchangable slots, make sure to prioritise correctly with similar sets
 # Note: Priority does nothing if the two sets can't be worn at the same time
+# You can add permissions to each set (permission: exampleSetOne), when adding permissions to players use "armorsetbonus.sets.{yourPermission}"

 # Possible, but not reccomended:
 #  - Itemeffects with no item ("item: ") as it will try to enable everytime you rightclick
 #  - Using blocks as items in the itemeffects
-#  - Using the same name for multiple sets, this will break the search function
+#  - Using the same name for multiple sets

 # To find item names and potion effect types use:
 # Do NOT use legacy items (LEGACY_DIAMOND_BOOTS)